micro-os-plus/build-helper-xpack/README.md

 - GCC: `-std=c++-20` or `-std=c11`
 - clang: `-std=c++-20` or `-std=c11`

-It should be possible to compile it with:
+It should be possible to compile them with:

 - GCC 8 or newer (https://gcc.gnu.org/projects/cxx-status.html)
 - LLVM clang 7 or newer (https://clang.llvm.org/cxx_status.html)

-The recommended versions are GCC 10, AppleClang 12.
+The recommended versions are GCC 11, AppleClang 12.

 ## Change log - incompatible changes